-A moment that is often overlooked and if hadn't happened may have resulted in TNA never existing was at the very first show on June 19 2002.
-During a dark match before the first show, Cheex a 400 pound plus black man hit the ropes and broke them and part of the ring.
-Dread goes through all the backstage and onscreen cause if part of the Ring was broke then they'd have to limit the action or possibly cancel the show especially since they where doing double tapings and the X Division guys would be showcased in it and they needed the ropes.
-Many including Don West were said to have been praying for a miracle to happen or packing up their things and get ready to leave.
-The Ring Crew heads out to the ring and goes to work on it and to stall for time they rearrange the card and have a Legends Ceremony featuring Ricky Steamboat and others first.
+A moment that is often overlooked, and if it hadn't happened may have resulted in TNA never existing, was at the very first show on June 19 2002.
+During a dark match before the first show, Cheex, a 400 pound plus black man, hit the ropes and broke them and part of the ring.
+Dread goes through all the backstage and onscreen because if part of the Ring was broken then they'd have to limit the action or possibly cancel the show, especially since they were doing double tapings and the X Division guys would be showcased in it and they needed the ropes.
+Many, including Don West, were said to have been praying for a miracle to happen or packing up their things and getting ready to leave.
+The Ring Crew heads out to the ring and goes to work on it, and to stall for time, they rearrange the card and have a Legends Ceremony featuring Ricky Steamboat and others first.
 This manages to give the crew enough time to repair the ring just as they announce the opening contest.
 Thanks to them, TNA managed to survive and continue on to this day.

 One of Elix Skipper's most well-known moves is to walk the ring ropes from one turnbuckle to another and deliver a Rana to the man sitting on the turnbuckle.
 At Turning Point 2004, he would pull this move off while both he and his opponent were on top of a steel cage.
 It has to be seen to be believed.
 (And this feat was matched - if not outright topped - by America's Most Wanted performing their finishing maneuver, the Death Sentence, from the top of the cage.)
 You can watch the full match here.